learningequality/ka-lite-installers/osx/release-docs/README.md

 * Double-click the `/Applications/KA-Lite/KA-Lite_Uninstall.tool`, this is a bash script that will do the following:
   - uninstall `KA-Lite.app` and remove its dependencies, then unset the environment variables.
   - optionally remove the KA Lite data folder.
-* Alternatively, you can also use the Uninstall KA Lite button at the Preferences dialog of the KA Lite application.
+* Alternatively, you can also click the Uninstall KA Lite button at the Preferences dialog of the KA Lite application.
+Check the "Delete KA Lite data folder" if you want to also remove your KA Lite data.

 ## Help and Logs

 To view the KA Lite installer and application logs, launch the `Console` application and filter by "ka-lite".
 You can also view the KA Lite application logs in the `Preferences` dialog by clicking on the `Logs` tab.

 To view the KA Lite web server logs, open `~/.kalite/server.log` to view access and debug logs.
+If you have set a custom KA Lite data folder in the Preferences dialog, use this format: `$KALITE_HOME/server.log`.

 If you encounter issues, please file them at the [KA Lite repository](https://github.com/learningequality/ka-lite/issues/) or at the [KA Lite Installers repository](https://github.com/learningequality/installers).